On this page:

 Eligibility

-All Victorian households and businesses* can receive discounts when upgrading a gas or electric hot water system.
+All Victorian households and businesses* can receive discounts when upgrading a gas or electric hot water systems.
+This can include upgrading some solar water heaters that meet the eligibility criteria outlined below.

 *Victoria’s largest energy users are exempt from the program.